linjing-lab/easy-pytorch/released_box/README.md

 ## init backend

-refer to https://pytorch.org/get-started/locally/ and choose the PyTorch that support `cuda` compatible with your Windows.
+refer to https://pytorch.org/get-started/locally/ and choose PyTorch that support `cuda` compatible with your Windows.

 tests with: PyTorch 1.7.1+cu101